-Finding out about travel arrangements now and in the future of staff and pupils Newsletter: Ask parents to inform us of any close family member who has returned from a Covid Red List destination hotspot within the last month Ensure that students/staff comply with quarantine arrangements from red list countries.
+Finding out about travel arrangements now and in the future of staff and pupils Newsletter: All children and staff travelling to England must adhere to government travel advice in travel to England from another country during coronavirus (COVID-19).
+Parents travelling abroad should bear in mind the impact on their child's education which may result from any requirement to quarantine or isolate upon return.
 Staff members to inform HT of any travel arrangements to high-risk areas including those of any close friends or family they have been in contact with.
-Cancel all trips abroad SLT HT SLT are informed about the spread of infectious disease within the school Reducing contact point activities Ensuring extremely high hygiene for any Food making / tasting Other Cease hand shaking of children and visitors Cease use of shared cups in staffroom; replace with disposable cups; Ensure staff dishwasher is used everyday to clean staff kitchen equipment inform parents to ensure children have water bottles in school Do not share food or drinks Staff SLT Reduce the spread of infectious disease
+Parents travelling abroad should bear in mind the impact on their child's education which may result from any requirement to quarantine or isolate upon return.
+SLT HT SLT are informed about the spread of infectious disease within the school Reducing contact point activities Ensuring extremely high hygiene for any Food making / tasting Other Cease hand shaking of children and visitors Cease use of shared cups in staffroom; replace with disposable cups; Ensure staff dishwasher is used everyday to clean staff kitchen equipment inform parents to ensure children have water bottles in school Do not share food or drinks Staff SLT Reduce the spread of infectious disease